 Fung said the timing was right as Heritage Foods felt people’s tastes worldwide have become more diversified and they are willing to try new things.

-“Diversity in food taste is very important point, especially among the young consumers we want to appeal to,” he said.
+“Diversity in food taste is very important to point, especially among the young consumers we want to appeal to,” he said.

 “In terms of global sauce sales and distribution, Asia accounts for half the world market.
 The sector is growing at about 4% globally with China growing at double digits.”